Getting to know the MyGeotab SDK

 The MyGeotab SDK contains many Application Program Interfaces (APIs).
-The APIs are used to interact with the raw data seen in the MyGeotab application such as Devices, Trips, GPS data, Engine Data, and much more.
-They allow you to add, update and remove data from the system using a source other than the MyGeotab application and are securely exposed via HTTPS – the web standard that is the foundation of data communication for the World Wide Web.
+The APIs are used to interact with the data seen in the MyGeotab application such as Devices, Trips, GPS data, Engine Data, and much more.
+They allow you to add, update and remove data from the system using a source other than the MyGeotab application.
+They are also securely exposed via HTTPS – the web standard that is the foundation of data communication for the World Wide Web.
 Using this web standard means that the SDK can be utilized through a wide variety of systems.

-The MyGeotab application is built using the SDK to ensure that there is a robust, usable and scalable platform.
-The SDK is designed for resellers, customers, and integrators who use MyGeotab and wish to simplify or automate processes in order to add value, increase efficiency, or add unique functionality to support their businesses.
+The MyGeotab application is built using the SDK to provide a robust, usable and scalable platform.
+The SDK is designed for Resellers, Customers, and Partners who use MyGeotab and are looking to simplify or automate processes to add value, increase efficiency, or add unique functionality to support their businesses.